lem-project/lem-project.github.io/content/en/usage/usage.md

 is correct, no file is associated to this buffer.
 To save this buffer to a new file, use `C-x C-w` (`Alt-x write-file`).
 It asks for a filename, and saves the buffer to disk.

+### Saving files

+To save the current file, use `C-x C-s` (`save-current-buffer`).

+Note that calling this command in a buffer that isn't linked to a file will have no effect.
+You can use `Alt-x write-file` (`C-x C-w`) for this.

+To save many buffers at once, use `C-x s` (`Alt-x save-some-buffers`).
+You will be prompted for a confirmation for every unsaved file.

+To bypass this confirmation and save all files at once, give the command a universal argument: `C-u 1 C-x s`.

 ### Windows